 - Longer than normal healing time

 Symptoms usually appear after an injury.
 The most important symptom of CPRS is prolonged pain that may be constant or severe.
-There are different types and ranges of pain.
-Types of pain include burning, throbbing, aching, squeezing, or shooting.
+Pain is typically described as burning, throbbing, aching, squeezing, or shooting.

 Symptoms of CRPS change over time and may include:

 - Sensitivity to touch or even a light breeze